numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 ----------------

-There is a Python type for each of the different built-in data types that can be present in the array Most of these are simple wrappers around the corresponding data type in C. The C-names for these types are ``Py{TYPE}ArrType_Type`` where ``{TYPE}`` can be
+There is a Python type for each of the different built-in data types that can be present in the array.
+Most of these are simple wrappers around the corresponding data type in C. The C-names for these types are ``Py{TYPE}ArrType_Type`` where ``{TYPE}`` can be